bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/README.md

 - Stars: 5 | Clones: 1,200+ | Views: 1,000+

 ### What is NUPA?
-NUPA is a finished, ready-to-implement economic engine that solves **seven interlocking crises** at zero taxpayer cost:
+NUPA is a finished, ready-to-implement polymorphic economic engine that solves **seven interlocking crises** at zero taxpayer cost:

 - Settles the 160-year 1865 Freedmen debt through private revenue
 - Restores genuine economic sovereignty to Tribal Nations